 Violence starts where knowledge ends.
-Too many dogs are still trained with aversive methods, whether with a choke or shock collar or with a spray bottle of water.
-It’s not effective and simply outdated.
+Too many dogs are still trained with aversive methods, whether with a choke or shock collar, or with a spray bottle of water.
+It’s ineffective and simply outdated.

-Unfortunately, the dog training industry is not regulated in Australia and every yahoo can call himself a dog trainer (or worse, dog whisperer).
-Many are not qualified to train your greyhound and sadly do more harm than good.
+Unfortunately, the dog training industry is not regulated in Australia and any yahoo can call himself a dog trainer (or worse, “dog whisperer”).
+Many are not qualified to train your greyhound and sadly, do more harm than good.

 So there are a few things to look out for when searching for someone to help with teaching your greyhound how to live in our world.

-- Seek science based, force free and positive rewards based training methods.
-If a trainer claims that not all dogs or breeds learn the same (and therefore some require a ‘heavy hand’), walk away.
-The fact is that everyone, including humans, giraffes, dogs and rats learn the same.
-And positive rewards based training has been scientifically proven to get you the best results in no time (even though it’s a no brainer that punishment based methods don’t work).
+- Seek science-based, force-free and positive, rewards-based training methods.
+If a trainer claims that not all dogs or breeds learn the same way (and therefore some require a ‘heavy hand’), walk away.
+The fact is that everyone, including humans, giraffes, dogs and rats, learns the same.
+And positive, rewards-based training has been scientifically proven to get you the best results in no time (even though it’s a no-brainer that punishment based methods don’t work).

-- Ask for their qualifications.
-Positive rewards based trainers are proud of their skills and will be happy to show what and where they learned the art of dog training.
-Good trainers also never stop learning and attend seminars and workshops to further learn and improve their skills.
+- Ask for the trainer’s qualifications.
+Positive, rewards-based trainers are proud of their skills and will be happy to show what and where they learned the art of dog training.
+Good trainers also never stop learning and attend seminars and workshops to further improve their skills.

 - Ask how they feel about greyhound racing or any other form of entertainment using animals.

 - Don’t sign up if it requires your greyhound to undergo the GAP green collar assessment.
-It’s an absolute joke of a test and says nothing about your greyhound’s behaviour.
-It also demonstrates that the trainer requested the assessment has no idea about dog behaviour.
+It’s an absolute joke of a test, and says nothing about your greyhound’s behaviour.
+It also demonstrates that the trainer who requested the assessment has no idea about dog behaviour.

-- Look at their website and watch out for vocabulary such as ‘alpha’, ‘pack’, ‘corrections’, ‘dominance’, ‘assertiveness’ but also read their blog and see what topics interest them.
+- Look at their website and watch out for outdated vocabulary such as ‘alpha’, ‘pack’, ‘corrections’, ‘dominance’, and ‘assertiveness’, but also read their blog and see what topics interest them.
 If a blog posts reads that shock, prong or choke collars are a good tool to use if you know what you are doing, walk away!
 Look at the photos on the website.
-Do the dogs look happy and relaxed or do they wear choke chains around their neck?
+Do the dogs look happy and relaxed, or do they wear choke chains around their neck?

-- Ask about their tools when training.
-All you need is a treat pouch and a clicker is optional, although handy if you have one.
-Aversive tools include choke chains, electric collars, prong collars, water bottles, rattle cans etc. A balanced trainer will use both punishment (sometimes called ‘corrections’) and rewards which is something to stay away from.
+- Ask about the tools they use when training.
+All you need to train is a treat pouch, and a clicker is optional, although handy if you have one.
+Aversive tools include choke chains, electric collars, prong collars, water bottles, rattle cans, etc. A balanced trainer will use both punishment (sometimes called ‘corrections’) and rewards, which is something to stay away from.

-- Don’t buy into quick fixes and any trainer who promises that it will only take 1 or 2 sessions to ‘fix your dog’, is going to use aversive and outdated training methods.
+- Don’t buy into quick fixes; any trainer who promises that it will only take 1 or 2 sessions to ‘fix your dog’, is going to use aversive and outdated training methods.

 - Don’t send your greyhound to dog boot camp!
-It’s your dog and you need to teach him how to live in our world, plus you don’t know what they will do to him/her there.
-Dogs have died in dog boot camps (more so in the US than here but why risk it?)
+It’s your dog and you need to teach him how to live in our world – plus, you don’t know what they will do to your dog there.
+Dogs have died in dog boot camps (more so in the US than here, but why risk it?)

 - Obedience classes focus on your dog’s obedience rather than teaching him valuable life skills.
-It often uses aversive and outdated training methods and is especially disastrous for fearful greyhounds.
+They often uses aversive and outdated training methods, and are especially disastrous for fearful greyhounds.

-- A good trainer has 10 solutions to 1 problem.
+- Note that a good trainer has 10 solutions to 1 problem.

 - Smart Dog Training and Behaviour in Brunswick: http://www.smartdogbehaviour.com.au/